swiftlang/swift-evolution/proposals/NNNN-if-switch-expressions.md

 The trouble is, there is no great solution here.
 The approach taken by some other languages such as rust is to allow a bare expression at the end of the scope to be the expression value for that scope.
 There are stylistic preferences for and against this.
 More importantly, this would be a fairly radical new direction for Swift, and if proposed should probably be considered for all such cases (like function and closure return values too).

+Alternatively, a new keyword could be introduced to make explicit that an expression value is being used as the value for this branch (Java uses `yield` for this in `switch` expressions).

 ### Either

 As mentioned above, in result builders an `if` can be used to construct an `Either` type, which means the expressions in the branches could be of different types.